 Buying a home without a buyer's agent is possible and in some cases it’s preferable.
 However, for most homebuyers, it’s advisable to make the purchase with a buyer's real estate by your side.
 That’s why Better Mortgage and Better Real Estate offer other ways to help homebuyers save on their new homes.
 A loan with Better Mortgage saves the average new homebuyer $8,200 over the life of the loan1 as you’ll never pay any application fees, origination fees, or underwriting fees.
-Schedule a call with a Better Real Estate agent and learn how you can save up to 1% of the purchase price2 of your new home.
+Connect with a Better Real Estate Agent and learn how you can save up to 1% of the purchase price2 of your new home.
 That could be $4,000 on a $400k home.

-In as little as 3 minutes, a Better Mortgage pre-approval can help you understand how much you’ll be approved for and give you a pre-approval letter to show sellers you’re serious.
 By working with a Better Real Estate Agent and funding with Better Mortgage, not only could you save up to 1% of your new home's purchase price3, you could also close up to 10 days faster than the industry average4.